 Now all he needed was a catchy name.

 The site's name was taken, by all accounts, from the sheets of paper distributed to the freshman that profiled students and staff at Harvard.

 Facebook was subsequently founded in 2004 by Mark Zuckerberg, Eduardo Saverin, Dustin Moskovitz, and Chris Hughes — all of whom were students at Harvard University.
 Soon after the new site was launched under the URL thefacebook.com.

-It was an immediate hit and within just 24 hours of launch, around 1,200 students had signed up.
+The site was an immediate hit, and within just 24 hours of launch, around 1,200 students had signed up.
 Within one month, around half of all Harvard undergraduates had a profile.

-It soon spread to three other college campuses around the U.S. — Yale, Columbia, and Stanford.
+It soon spread to three other college campuses in the U.S. — Yale, Columbia, and Stanford.

 "It became Facebook.com in August 2005 after the address was purchased for $200,000.
 US high schools could sign up from September 2005, then it began to spread worldwide, reaching UK universities the following month," according to the Guardian.